arfshl/portadesx/README.md

 ### Core Features:

-- Pre-installed XFCE Desktop, which simple and lightweight for Android devices, but highly customizable (Also with [LXQt](https://github.com/portadesx/portadesx-lxqt/), Others are coming soon!)
+- Pre-installed XFCE Desktop, which simple and lightweight for Android devices, but highly customizable (Also with [LXQt](https://github.com/portadesx/portadesx-lxqt/),
 - Pre-configured Sound, User, and VNC Server with easy command
 - Pre-installed Apps
 - Pre-configured access to android files